 1- Magnesium laxatives for IBS (powder and oral solutions)

-Magnesium citrate is an effective treatment for constipation including IBS-predominant constipation and Idiopathic chronic constipation.
+Magnesium citrate is an effective treatment for constipation, including IBS-predominant constipation and Idiopathic chronic constipation.

-And here is a break down of laxative options for IBS-C in order of “preferability”: (reference)
+And here is a breakdown of laxative options for IBS-C in order of ?preferability?: (reference)

 The first option: Soluble fiber laxatives

-A trial of soluble fiber laxative (namely Psyllium[Metamucil]) is recommended as the first option to try with your IBS constipation.
+A trial of soluble fiber laxatives (Psyllium[Metamucil]) is recommended as the first option to try with your IBS constipation.
 Psyllium (Metamucil) is a soluble fiber that is found to help with IBS-Constipation.
-It dissolves in water inside your intestine and forms a gel which not only acts as a laxative but also it can improve overall IBS symptoms including abdominal pain and gas (if taken in the appropriate doses together).
-Also, it is safe, natural treatment with a good safety profile and fewer side effects.
+It dissolves in water inside your intestine and forms a gel that acts as a laxative.
+It can improve overall IBS symptoms, including abdominal pain and gas (if taken in the appropriate doses together).
+Also, it is a safe, natural treatment with a good safety profile and fewer side effects.

 The second option: Poly Ethylene Glycol (PEG):